Zaunzi/SveltekitWeb3Starter/SETUP.md

    - Add more networks in `src/lib/config/appkit.ts` if needed

 4. **Build errors**
-   - Run `npm run check` to see TypeScript errors
+   - Run `pnpm run check` to see TypeScript errors
    - Make sure all imports are correct
    - Check that all environment variables are set